frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 or 2 (for TRACE mode) for getting training time logs from frovedis server.
 **_solver_**: A string object specifying the solver to use.
 (Default: 'sag')
 It can be "sag" for frovedis side stochastic gradient descent or "lbfgs" for frovedis side LBFGS optimizer when optimizing the lasso regression model.
-Both "sag" and "lbfgs" handle L1 penalty.
+Both "sag" and "lbfgs" can handle L1 penalty.

 __Attributes__
 **_coef\__**: It is a python ndarray(containing float or double(float64) typed values depending on data-type of input matrix (X)) of estimated coefficients for the lasso regression problem.
 It has shape (n_features,).
-**_intercept(bias)\__**: It is a python ndarray(contaning float or double(float64) typed values depending on data-type of input matrix (X)).
+**_intercept\_(bias)_**: It is a python ndarray(contaning float or double(float64) typed values depending on data-type of input matrix (X)).
 If fit_intercept is set to False, the intercept is set to zero.
 It has shape (1,).
 **_n\_iter\__**: A positive integer value used to get the actual iteration point at which the problem is converged.

 __Purpose__
-It initialized a Lasso object with the given parameters.
+It initializes a Lasso object with the given parameters.

 The parameters: "normalize", "precompute", "copy_X", "positive", "random_state" and "selection" are simply kept in to to make the interface uniform to the